-The Academy maintains a lost and found box in the student entrance area.
+The Academy maintains a lost and found box in the front office.
+Lost books and valuables may be picked up at the front desk.
 Unclaimed items will be given away or discarded periodically throughout the year.
 It is strongly recommended that all personal items be marked with the student's name.
 Uniform clothing should have the family name on the inside label; calculators should have the name etched on them, and we recommend that student-owned consumable books have the student's name prominently displayed either on the front cover or on one of the four sides of the book.
+All unidentified clothing, lunch boxes, etc. not claimed within one week will be donated.